SzymonRysztof/twrp-installer-xiaomi/README.md

 ### Instalacja

-1. Fastboot & ADB
+1. Fastboot & ADB<br>
-  a)On Windows we have to install adb and fastboot (eg. https://forum.xda-developers.com/showthread.php?t=2588979) b)On Linux we have to use our package manager (eg. apt)
+  a)On Windows we have to install adb and fastboot (eg. https://forum.xda-developers.com/showthread.php?t=2588979)<br>
+  b)On Linux we have to use our package manager (eg. apt)<br>
-2. Install python 3.6
+2. Install python 3.6<br>
-3. Run script
+3. Run script<br>
-  a)On Windows double click main.py
+  a)On Windows double click main.py<br>
-  b)On linux, first we have to give perrmissions to script once: 'chmod +x main.py' then start script from terminal  ./main.py
+  b)On linux, first we have to give perrmissions to script once: 'chmod +x main.py' then start script from terminal  ./main.py<br>

 ### What Can i do:
 -I can install recovery for you<br>